 From Glenville, NY, it was a 3 hour drive back to our spot in East Greenwich, RI.
 Although we totally love our nomadic lifestyle, we especially enjoy coming back to our roots and assimilating ourselves back into the familiar local culture, especially for those things (mostly food) that just aren’t available elsewhere in the country.
 Things like good cheap breakfasts, pepper biscuits, coffee milk, NY System Weiners, Allie’s Donuts, Twin Oaks, Uncle Tony’s Pizza, pickled garlic, oil cured olives, prosciutto & provolone stuffed peppers, lobsters, steamers, stuffies, clams casino, RI clam chowder, NE style fish & chips, etc.)

 It didn’t take long for us to find our way to my favorite grocery store, Dave’s Marketplace in East Greenwich.
 If you ever visit RI, be sure to visit one of their nine locations in RI.
-And of course, we quickly found our way to several of our favorite restaurants (all documented in this post), like Gel’s Kitchen in West Warwick where we not only enjoy their hearty and really inexpensive breakfasts ($1.99 Tuesdays, $2.60 the rest of the week) but also their 99¢ Hot Wieners on Wednesdays and $16 for two Fish & Chips w/chowder on Fridays.
+And of course, we quickly found our way to several of our favorite restaurants (all documented in this post), like Gel’s Kitchen in West Warwick where we not only enjoy their hearty and really inexpensive breakfasts ($1.99 Tuesdays, $2.60 the rest of the week) but also their 99¢ Hot Wieners on Wednesdays and $18.99 for two Fish & Chips w/chowder or lobster bisque on Fridays.